Saturday, April 20, 2013

 Scientific theory allows the freedom to provide hypothetical interpretations and allows even extraordinary concepts to be seriously discussed.
 For example, the extraordinary principle of nonlocality is well documented through experimental research and might eventually be used to explain macrocosmic observations beyond quantum phenomena.

 The "violates or defies physical or natural laws" assertion is in conflict with scientific curiosity.
-This argument should always be pursued because the discussion can uncover deeper beliefs and lead to a better engagement with astrology.
-Astrologers have learned a how to evaluate astrology fairly within scientific frameworks, and are ready to ensure fairness if given the opportunity.
+This assertion as an argument should always be critically questioned because the discussion can uncover deeper beliefs and lead to a better engagement with astrology.
+Astrologers have learned a how to evaluate astrology fairly within scientific frameworks, and are prepared to ensure fairness if given the opportunity.

 As a last point, astrologers can borrow a useful term from quantum physicist David Bohm that could help overcome typical criticisms of astrology that are redolent of late 19th century classical science.
 Instead of "influences," we might say that there are planetary "implications" that operate between the interplanetary macrocosm and the microcosms of individuals.
 This suggests Bohm's concept of a deeper implicate (enfolded) order compared to the explicate (unfolded) order of our familiar existence according to the symmetry of the Hermetic maxim.
 Planetary implications referred to in this manner suggest archetypes and their taxonomies, which are abstract organizational concepts that have their beginnings in astrology.